Introduction: The Evolving Chain-of-thought

 Sentence: A man uses a drum to beat a pen.

-what concepts from the concept list are missing from the sentence?
+what words from the word list are missing from the sentence?

 Feedback: sit